Mark 7

 Comments Mark 7:14-23

 For Mark 7:14-23 see Comments Matthew 15:10-20.
-Note that Matthew 15:12-14 does not have a direct correspondence in Mark.
+Note that Matthew 15:12-14 does not have a direct correspondence to a passage in Mark.

-Mark 7:14-16, Matthew 5:10-11.
-Mark and Matthew have a different way of saying it, but it gives the same meaning.
+Comparison Analysis Mark 7:14-16, Matthew 5:10-11.
+Mark and Matthew have different ways of writing the content, but it gives the same meaning.

 Mark 7:16.
 You cannot add or take away verses from the Bible, but this verse was in the original manuscript, and it should be in the Bible.

-Mark 7:14-16, Matthew 5:10-11.
-Mark and Matthew have a different way of saying it, but it gives the same meaning.
+Comparison Analysis Mark 7:14-16, Matthew 5:10-11.
+Mark and Matthew have different ways of writing the content, but it gives the same meaning.

 Mark 7:16.
 You cannot add or take away verses from the Bible, but this verse was in the original manuscript, and it should be in the Bible.